 Ever been frustrated Why does my soundbar keep cutting out?
 You’re not alone, and the problem might be more common than you think.

-Soundbars typically have a built-in amplifier that receives the sound signal from the TV, processes the sound, and then transmits it to the speakers.
+Most soundbars have an amplifier built right in.
+This amp takes the sound information from the TV, processes it, and sends it to the speakers.

 The soundbar should not be disconnected from the power, especially during use.
 If it does, the internal electronics could get fried due to overload.
-Read on to learn more about what causes a soundbar to cut out and how you can prevent it from happening again.
+Read on to find out why a speaker might stop working and how to stop it from happening again.

 What Causes Sound Bars To Cut In And Out?